soveran/ohm/README.md

     $ [sudo] gem install ohm

+If you are using rails, add this line to your application's Gemfile:

+    gem 'ohm'

 Or you can grab the code from [http://github.com/soveran/ohm][ohm].

 Now, in an irb session you can test the Redis adapter directly: